 CloudCover Investigative Services

 The Dance

-Remember, this is a ciivil agreement and so has nothing to do with the district attorney's office.
-The decision to dismiss is solely made by the court (the judge), BUT the DA will want to talk the AV out of signing an agreement prior to being signed.
-So, there is a dance during negotiation and prior to filing the motion.
+Remember, this is a civil agreement and has nothing to do with the district attorney's office.
+The decision regarding case dismissal is solely made by the court (the judge).
+However, the DA will want to discuss the Civil Compromise with the AV before it is signed.
+Therefore, there is a negotiation process that takes place prior to filing the motion.

-If an investigator or attorney has never done a CivComp they should contact us for advice before exploding the dance floor.
+If an investigator or attorney has never handled a Civil Compromise, they should contact us for guidance before stepping onto the dance floor of negotiations.

 CivComp Summary

-The above is a very condensed version of the process, but when an investigator has a few under their belt they will get the hang of it.
+The above is a very condensed version of the process, but when an investigator has a few Civil Compromises (CivComps) under their belt, they will get the hang of it.

-All included need to be aware that the judge is the final decision maker, but if you do everything correctly and in proper order, there will be no reason for a judge not to grant the dismissal.
-Please note that I have never lost one, but I have seen investigators and attorneys half-bake their efforts, get out of order, and watched the entire process crash.
-There is an art to a successful CivComp.
+All involved need to be aware that the judge is the final decision maker.
+However, if you follow the proper steps for case dismissal, there should be no reason for a judge not to grant it.
+I should note that I have never lost a case dismissal, but I have witnessed investigators and attorneys deliver half-baked efforts, get out of order, and watch the entire process crash.
+There is an art to achieving a successful CivComp.

-If you have any questions about the CivComp please feel free to contact us.
-If you would like us to manage a Civil Compromise for your case, just let us know.
-We can handle the entire process up to filing and DA notification.
+If you have any questions about the Civil Compromise or need assistance with managing a Civil Compromise for your case, feel free to contact us.
+We can handle the entire process, right up to filing and DA notification.

+CloudCover Investigative Services